 Except as otherwise agreed in writing, if we pay items when your available balance is insufficient, we do not agree to pay them in the future and may discontinue coverage at any time without notice.
 If we pay these items or impose a fee when your current balance is insufficient, you agree to pay the insufficient amount.
 You also agree to pay the fee assessed by us in accordance with our standard overdraft services or any other service you may have authorized with us, or if you do not have such protections with us, in accordance with any overdraft payment policy we have, as applicable.

 OVERDRAFT PROTECTION PROGRAM.
 If we have approved an overdraft protection program for your share draft/checking Account, we may honor debit transactions when your Account has insufficient available funds by transferring funds from another Account or a line of credit, as you have directed, or as required under the Credit Union’s overdraft policy.
 We will transfer an amount required to cover the transaction and the Overdraft Transfer Fee or all available funds, whichever is less.
 We will charge you an Overdraft Transfer Fee only if the funds transferred, in addition to the available balance in your checking Account, are sufficient to cover the transaction.
 The fee for overdraft transfers, if any, is set forth in the Fee Schedule.
 Please note, unlike the Premium Overdraft or the overdraft fees, this Overdraft Transfer Fee will be charged for every transaction that is fully covered by a transfer to your checking Account.
 This means that the fee may be charged even when your current balance is sufficient to cover the transaction.
-You may avoid this fee by transferring funds to your checking Account via Mobile and Online Banking, at any of our branches or ATMs or by contacting our Member Service Center before you initiate the transaction that would exceed your available balance.
+You may avoid this fee by transferring funds to your checking Account via Mobile and Digital Banking, at any of our branches or ATMs or by contacting our Member Service Center before you initiate the transaction that would exceed your available balance.
 Contact the Credit Union to enroll in the Overdraft Protection Program.

 LINKING A LINE OF CREDIT.
 If you have a Kwik Cash Loan or a Home Equity Line of Credit with us, you may link your Kwik Cash Loan or Home Equity Line of Credit to your share draft/checking Account through our Overdraft Protection Program.
 When funds are drawn from your Kwik Cash Loan or Home Equity Line of Credit, the same Overdraft Transfer Fees will apply and interest is assessed in accordance with the terms of the Kwik Cash Loan or Home Equity Line of Credit Account, as applicable.
 Contact the Credit Union if you want to apply for a Kwik Cash Loan or Home Equity Line of Credit .
 When you obtain the Kwik Cash Loan or Home Equity Line of Credit , remember to add it to your Overdraft Protection Program.